 Every product in the Neighbourhood Botanicals lineup is masterminded by founder Micaela Nisbet and manufactured in their lab in Leyton, East London.
 All formulas are 100% natural, made with ECO-CERT ingredients, and housed in recyclable packaging.
 Unlike many natural brands that lean towards a minimalistic aesthetic, Neighbourhood Botanicals is full of color and fun.
-Acid Washed is packed with lactic acid and plant botanicals to effectively cleanse and exfoliate the skin.
+Acid Washed is packed with lactic acid and plant botanicals meant to effectively cleanse and exfoliate the skin.

 Sana Jardin empowers its female floral harvesters in Morocco by offering business skills training so they can develop and sell their own range of products, such as candles and orange blossom water using ingredients that are by-products of the perfume production.
 They receive 100% of the proceeds.
 Sana Jardin's beautiful, luxury perfumes enable customers to be truly conscious consumers.